 Some airlines will not allow you to board your flight to Rwanda unless you have a return or onward ticket which they can verify.
 Ensure that you bring all relevant documentation related to your onward journey, especially if you depart via a different airline.

-Do not take services from unknown individuals at the airport that insist on helping you carry your luggage or perform other tasks.
+Avoid taking services from unknown individuals at the airport that insist on helping you carry your luggage or perform other tasks.

 On the Ground

-Most major credit cards are accepted by hotels and restaurants in Kigali, but we recommend carrying some local currency (Rwandan Franc).
 Currency exchange services are available in the airport and around the city.
 ATMs are also available for cash withdrawals.

 Telecommunications

-You can buy a local SIM card for voice and data at the Kigali airport and throughout the city.
+You can also buy a local SIM card for voice and data at the Kigali airport and throughout the city.
 Identification is required for purchase.

 Transportation